allisonh328/web-softwaretools-plain/ux.md

 ### Design choices

-This is the design choices [list]().
-The critical design choices are described in detail below.
+This is the design choices [list](https://github.com/Yj-nnie/web-softwaretools-plain/blob/dlh8899/UX/design.md).
+The critical  chosen design choices are described in detail below.

 #### Choose the template of the site layout